The Fear of Being Alone and the Need for Support! 😟

 abandonment wound What is this Thing Clinging to my Leg?😯

-You may observe the character traits mentioned above after the age of 5, it may be a good idea to investigate the possible causes of his anxiety, in order to minimize the possible impacts on his emotional and social development.
+If you may observe the character traits mentioned above after the age of 5, it may be a good idea to investigate the possible causes of his anxiety, in order to minimize the possible impacts on his emotional and social development.

+If this happens at a younger age, don’t panic.
 It is quite normal for young children to experience insecurity when faced with new situations.
 For example; entering daycare or kindergarten are times when the attachment bond can be strained for the child.
 If he doesn’t feel ready 🥶, this can likely exacerbate or fuel the abandonment wound.
 In that case, it would be good to find ways to reduce his separation anxiety.

 An important element to consider would be to ensure that you properly introduce your child to the educator/teacher.
 This helps the child to absorb the confidence you may have in the other caretaker.
 If you don’t trust, your child won’t either.
 If you worry, he will worry too… And you’ll be stuck with a “velcro” situation!😕